 French authorities earlier Friday asked airlines to cancel half their morning flights to and from the airport because de-icing fluid is running low, they said.

 That led to the cancellation of 400 flights Friday morning -- 200 arrivals and 200 departures.

-Then, early in the afternoon, authorities asked airlines to scrap a third of their flights for the rest of the day.
+Then, early in the afternoon, they asked airlines to scrap a third of their flights for the rest of the day.

 Charles de Gaulle is the second busiest airport in Europe, after Heathrow in London.

-Paris' second airport, Orly, has not had to cancel flights because it is not running out of glycol, which is using for de-icing, authorities said.
+Paris' second airport, Orly, has not had to cancel flights because they are not running out of glycol, which is using for de-icing, authorities said.

-Airports across Europe are still struggling to get passengers to their destinations after they were snarled by unexpected snow over the weekend.
+Airports in Europe are still struggling to get passengers to their destinations after they were snarled by unexpected snow over the weekend.

-Dublin, Ireland's airport was experiencing delays Friday because of de-icing and because airplanes were in the wrong places after the week's disruptions, the airport said in a statement.
+Dublin airport was experiencing delays Friday because of de-icing and because airplanes are in the wrong places after the week's disruptions, it said in a statement.